NFL LEGEND JIM BROWN: HE RAN AGAINST THE WIND!

 Avatus, took charge of the field with pass catching drills and taught us defensive passing skills.
 The little kid had no more problems from us.

-The little kid went on to become a trailbalazing wide receiver for the Naval Academy and the University Maryland.
+The little kid went on to become a trailbalazing wide receiver for the Naval Academy and the University Maryland in the ACC.
 His name is Darryl Hill.
-The history he never talks about (CRT).
-He wants us to believe he was born tough.

-TRAILBLAZING PASS CATCHER DARRYL HILL
+THE UNIVERSITY OF MARYLAND TRAILBLAZING PASS CATCHER DARRYL HILL

-We would talk about his football trials and tribulations at Syracuse, the Canadian League and the NFL, no regrets except Jim Brown.
+We would talk about his football trials and tribulations at Syracuse, the Canadian League and the NFL, no regrets, except Jim Brown.

-He could not figure out why Jim spend his NFL career bad mouthing him about Syracuse Unversity!
 It was hard for me to believe these two great athletes had never met!

 CONGRESSMAN LOU STOKES & JIM BROWN ON THE HILL